UserDna95/Supply-Chain-Dashboard-3/README.md

   ```

-More complex queries looked at salesteam performance, product demand, and price elasticity to name a few.
+More complex queries looked at sales team performance, product demand, and price elasticity, to name a few.

-Which salesteam is offering the most discount and providing a positive net_profit (this can help create strategies for other teams and to help assess which products are being discounted the most and why)
+Which sales team is offering the most discount and providing a positive net profit (this can help create strategies for other teams and to help assess which products are being discounted the most and why)

   ```
 SELECT